BDC Hamburger Icon

 Consider the following when evaluating an outsourcing partner’s costs:

 • Ask if fixed-project costs are available.
-Fixed-project costs can yield huge savings, so as much as possible, ask your potential partner if this option is available.
-Otherwise, it’s your responsibility to look into and question any hidden project implementation, staff training and other costs that might add unnecessary expenses to your operations.
+Fixed-project costs can yield huge savings, so ask your potential partner if that option is available.
+Otherwise, it’s your responsibility to investigate and question any hidden project implementation, staff training or other costs that could add unnecessary expenses to your operations.

-• Ensure your contract details all costs.
-Ensure all costs are detailed in your contract.
-The contract should also include the procedure for approving additional costs outside the initial agreement’s scope so you don’t get any unpleasant surprise bills.
+• Ensure that your contract details all costs.
+Ensure that all costs are detailed in your contract.
+The agreement should also define the procedure for approving any additional costs outside the initial scope, so you don’t get hit with unpleasant surprise bills.
+“In the preliminary phase, everything [seems] possible without extra costs,” Schuurman said.
+“As the deadline approaches, more has to be paid, there is no one to respond and you are often left to your own devices.”

 6. Evaluate the outsourcing vendor’s workforce.

 Your outsourcing partnership’s success will largely depend on the vendor’s workforce.
-While you don’t have much control over that, you can do the following:
+You don’t have much control over that, but you can take the following steps:

-• View the call center if possible.
-For outsourced customer service or inbound or outbound call centers, ask to see the call center.
-Determine how many dedicated or shared reps you’ll have, and ask about their training (and language proficiency if overseas).
+• If possible, view the call center.
+For outsourced customer service or inbound and outbound call centers, ask to see the call center.
+Determine how many dedicated or shared representatives you’ll have, and ask about their training and language proficiency if the center is overseas.

 • Share your company culture with the vendor.
-It can be healthy if your partner understands your company culture.
-Impart your values, beliefs, vision or mission statement, and preferred communication methods.
-See if the partner can incorporate these elements into the outsourcing environment.
+It can be beneficial if your partner understands your company culture.
+Impart your values, beliefs, vision or mission statement, as well as your preferred communication methods.
+See if the partner can incorporate those elements into the outsourcing environment.

 FYIDid you know